Human: Trade and economics

 Trade, the voluntary exchange of goods and services, is seen as a characteristic that differentiates humans from other animals and has been cited as a practice that gave Homo sapiens a major advantage over other hominids.
 Evidence suggests early H. sapiens made use of long-distance trade routes to exchange goods and ideas, leading to cultural explosions and providing additional food sources when hunting was sparse, while such trade networks did not exist for the now extinct Neanderthals.
 Early trade likely involved materials for creating tools like obsidian.
 The first truly international trade routes were around the spice trade through the Roman and medieval periods.

-Early human economies were more likely to be based around gift giving instead of a bartering system.
+Early human economies were more likely to be based around gift-giving instead of a bartering system.
 Early money consisted of commodities; the oldest being in the form of cattle and the most widely used being cowrie shells.
-Money has since evolved into governmental issued coins, paper and electronic money.
+Money has since evolved into government-issued coins, paper, and electronic money.
 Human study of economics is a social science that looks at how societies distribute scarce resources among different people.
 There are massive inequalities in the division of wealth among humans; the eight richest humans are worth the same monetary value as the poorest half of all the human population.